Rouben Mamoulian: Film career

-Mamoulian directed Applause, his first feature film in 1929, which was one of the early efforts in "talkies".
+Mamoulian directed Applause, his first feature film, in 1929, which was one of the early efforts in "talkies".
 It was a landmark film owing to Mamoulian's innovative use of camera movement and sound.

 His talents as a director were carried to his other films released in the 1930s.
 Dr. Jekyll and Mr. Hyde (1931) is widely considered the best version of Robert Louis Stevenson's tale.
 Queen Christina (1933) was the last film Greta Garbo made with John Gilbert; both benefit from being made before the Hays Code came into full force.
 The musical film Love Me Tonight was released in 1932.

 He directed the first three-strip Technicolor film Becky Sharp (1935), based on Thackeray's Vanity Fair as well as the 1937 musical High, Wide and Handsome.
 His next two films earned him wide admiration, The Mark of Zorro (1940) and Blood and Sand (1941), both remakes of silent films.

 Blood and Sand, about bullfighting, was filmed in Technicolor, and used color schemes based on the work of Spanish artists such as Diego Velázquez and El Greco.
 His foray into screwball comedy in 1942 was a success with Rings on Her Fingers starring Henry Fonda and Gene Tierney.

 Mamoulian's last completed musical film was Metro-Goldwyn-Mayer's 1957 film version of the Cole Porter musical Silk Stockings.
 This was one of Porter's less successful stage musicals and was based on the 1939 Ninotchka.
 The film Silk Stockings starred Fred Astaire and Cyd Charisse, with Janis Paige and Peter Lorre in supporting roles.

 Mamoulian's film directing career came to an end when he was fired or resigned from two consecutive films: Porgy and Bess (1959), for which Mamoulian had written a complete shooting script when the Goldwyn studios set burned to the ground.
 When production resumed, director Mamoulian had disagreements with producer Samuel Goldwyn, and was "fired".
 The second was Cleopatra (1963).

 He previously had been fired as director of Laura (1944).

 After directing the highly successful original stage productions of Oklahoma! and Carousel, he worked on only a few other theatrical productions, such as St. Louis Woman, which introduced Pearl Bailey to Broadway audiences.

 He personally was recruited by Directors Guild of America (DGA) co-founder King Vidor in 1936 to help unionize fellow movie directors.
 Mamoulian's lifelong allegiance to the DGA, and more so his general unwillingness to compromise, contributed to his being targeted in the Hollywood blacklisting of the 1950s.
 From 1961, at age 64, until his death in 1987 at age 90, Mamoulian did not work professionally.

-Mamoulian died on December 4, 1987, at the Motion Picture & Television Country House and Hospital of natural causes at age 90 in Woodland Hills, California.
+Mamoulian died on December 4, 1987, at the Motion Picture & Television Country House and Hospital of natural causes at age 90 in the Woodland Hills neighborhood of Los Angeles.